André Poulin: Death

 Poulin participated in the siege of Menagh Air Base against both Free Syrian Army militants and Ba'athist soldiers.
 During this siege, on August 8, 2013, Poulin joined other militants in an attempt to seize the air base during the offensive.
 This caused him to be hit by a rocket-propelled grenade and subsequently be killed.

 After death

-Approximately a year after Poulin's death on July 2014, the Islamic State's official media-wing al-Hayat Media Center produced a video entitled "The Chosen Few of Different Lands" which is 11-minutes long showing Poulin (shown under the alias Abu Muslim) making statements to potential recruits on how he was a regular Canadian and that they can join ISIS.
-Poulin stated that ISIS needed more than just fighters for the so-called mujahideen and the ISIS need engineers, doctors, et cetera.
+Approximately a year after Poulin's death in July 2014, the Islamic State's official media-wing al-Hayat Media Center produced a video entitled "The Chosen Few of Different Lands" which is 11-minutes long showing Poulin (shown under the alias Abu Muslim) making statements to potential recruits on how he was a regular Canadian and that they can join ISIS.
+Poulin stated that ISIS needed more than just fighters for the so-called mujahideen and ISIS needs engineers, doctors, et cetera.
 The video was professionally edited and included stock footage from North America, such as clips from official Alberta tourism videos.